A Backyard Feast on the Meadow Creek SQ36 Offset Smoker

 I've enjoyed cooking on the SQ36 offset smoker for more than 10 years now.
 While I certainly enjoy the convenience of my pellet grill, I love the challenge of taming a live fire in a steel box to smoke some of the best meats you could ever dream of eating.
 This style of cooking is about as basic as it gets—steel, fire, meat, and seasoning.

-In this story I'm sharing some photos from a recent all-day cook we did in this smoker.
+In this story, I'm sharing some photos from a recent all-day cook we did in this smoker.
 On the menu is brisket, pulled pork, chicken, sausage, and a pan of beans.
-Keep scrolling!
+Watch the video above or keep scrolling for a bunch of photos from this cook.

 Cooking a barbecue feast in the SQ36